sakkshm26/carnival-setup/README.md

 All configurable options are available in the `.env` file.

-### OAuth Setup

-To enable Google or Slack authentication:

-1. Create OAuth applications in respective developer consoles
-2. Update the client ID, secret, and redirect URIs in your `.env` file
-3. Restart the services

 ## Development

 For development purposes, you can mount local directories and modify the docker-compose.yml file accordingly.
-The application logs are already mounted to `./logs` directory for easy access.
+The application logs are already mounted to `./logs` directory.